astzoid/xetha/README.md

 ## Branches

 - main -> pr this branch for everything
+- athena -> don't touch, this is what's running in production
+- cathy -> don't touch, this is what's running in production
-- production -> don't touch, this is what's running in production
+- xanatha -> don't touch, this is what's running in production

 ## Contributions